aetheric-oss/se-services/docs/conops.md

 </center>

 The current mode can be conveyed over radio or cellular channels in the event of a critical outage of software services (electrical failures, solar flares, etc.).
-Such an event should initiate "Wind Down" mode at minimum, and each pilot and UAM operator will follow a manual procedure for vertiport access and selection of improvised landing sites, if necessary.
+Such an event should initiate "Wind Down" mode (at minimum), and each pilot and UAM operator will follow a manual procedure for vertiport access and selection of improvised landing sites, if necessary.

 ### 4.1 Nominal & Off-Nominal Conditions

-Nominal and off-nominal conditions will be addressed by service-level requirements, which will link up to high level requirements.
+Nominal and off-nominal conditions will be addressed by service-level requirements, which will link up to high-level requirements.
 These documents are still being developed.

 Existing documents in this realm include:
 - [Services User Stories](https://docs.google.com/spreadsheets/d/1Ad238NAEj6QUzgsjPTRRFJy6NiQVQt2e7affwVVDAFo/edit#gid=0)